Evaluation of the Support Programme for the Reconstruction of Housing and Neighbourhoods in Haiti

 The Programme was designed to pool information and coordinate efforts to manage information by the different coordination bodies in order to optimise their actions in the longer term and to provide them with basic decision-making tools.

 The principle of an iterative evaluation is to analyse how a programme is being implemented in relation to changes in context and needs, and to ensure that the programme remains relevant and that there is effective coordination between the actors involved.

-The evaluation in Haiti will :
+The evaluation in Haiti :

 - Identify whether the main objectives have been achieved and analyse the impacts and the effectiveness of the programme ;

-- Make recommendations annually which will allow the programme to be adjusted, by identifying the different factors of change to the institutional logic, as well as the coordination between the 4 components, the problems and need for interaction in order to ensure that there is synergy between the mechanism’s activities.
+- Make recommendations annually which allow the programme to be adjusted, by identifying the different factors of change to the institutional logic, as well as the coordination between the 4 components, the problems and need for interaction in order to ensure that there is synergy between the mechanism’s activities.

 In order to provide support throughout the evolution of the programme, Groupe URD proposed that this assignment should take the form of an iterative evaluation, with a field visit each year in 2012, 2013 and 2014.
-The field visits in 2012 and 2014 will involve interviews with partners and the interim field visit in 2013 will take the form of a collective seminar-workshop for all the Programme partners.
+The field visits in 2012 and 2014 involve interviews with partners and the interim field visit in 2013 takes the form of a collective seminar-workshop for all the Programme partners.

 Between these annual field visits, Groupe URD’s office in Port-au-Prince monitors a certain number of key meetings based on the evolution of the programme and the context, in connection with the Haiti Observatory.